readthedocs/ethicalads.io/content/posts/2025-niche-targeting-updates.md

 vector = [-1.457664e-02,  3.473443e-02, ...]

 # Closer than this threshold implies the content is related.
-# This threshold differs based on your embedding model.
+# This threshold differs based on your embedding model
-distance_threshold = 0.45
+distance_threshold = 0.40

 TopicCentroid.objects.all().annotate(
     distance=CosineDistance("vector", vector)
 ).filter(distance__lte=distance_threshold).order_by("distance")
 ```

-This approach yields all the benefits of using embeddings like much better semantic relevance than simple keywords
+This approach offers the best of both worlds.
-while still being explainable like simple keyword targeting used in search ads.
+It has the semantic depth of embeddings, far beyond what simple keywords can capture,
+with the clarity and explainability of keyword-style targeting.
-It also scales perfectly fine with any number of topics
-and new content just gets an embedding and gets matched and clustered automatically.
+It scales to any number of topics, since new content just gets an embedding and automatically matched to the right clusters.
+Adding a new topic is as simple as giving 15-20 example pages.
+From there, a new centroid forms and begins matching relevant content automatically.
-As more content is manually classified and added to the centroid, the centroid better reflects that topic
+As more content is manually classified and added to a centroid, that topic representation improves,
-and classifications for that topic improve over time.
-Adding new topics for classification
+making future classifications even more accurate.

 ## Conclusion

-From the moment we started using embeddings for ad targeting,
+From the moment we started using embeddings for contextual ad targeting,
-we recognized they had great potential for improving contextual targeting performance for advertisers.
+we recognized they had great potential for improving performance for advertisers.
 Better ad performance means we can generate more money for the sites that host our ads
 which is a great virtuous cycle.